 UBC Okanagan undergraduate students registered in COOP work term courses are responsible for withdrawing from academic courses for the periods when they are engaging in co-op work experience.
 In accordance with the UBC Co-operative Education Terms & Conditions, students are required to limit their enrollment in academic courses to those delivered outside of their employer’s business hours, and max one (1) course per work term and obtain permission from both employer and Faculty in conjunction with the Interdisciplinary Co-op Education Program prior to commencing the course.

 Yes, co-op work experiences are paid employment opportunities.
 Wages do vary, and are competitive with market rates for the industry and type of position.

 No, students are not guaranteed co-op work experience.
 Students are provided with support, training and coaching along with exclusive access to an online job board with applicable opportunities, but it is the students’ responsibility to select and apply to specific opportunities of interest and to secure a co-op position.

-UBC Okanagan Interdisciplinary Co-op Program continues to enhance, support, broaden and explore new relationships with community, and collaborate with partner organizations to develop a wide range of meaningful work experiences for students.
-The Co-op Program encourages students to explore the many regional opportunities available on the Co-op Job Board.
+UBC Okanagan Interdisciplinary Co-op Education Program continues to enhance, support, broaden and explore new relationships with community, and collaborate with partner organizations to develop a wide range of meaningful work experiences for students.
+The Co-op Program Office encourages students to explore the many regional opportunities available on the Co-op Job Board.
 These curated regional experiences offer students the opportunity to broaden their professional network with local employers, develop skills in-demand within the region, and build a resumé with professional experience to support their post-graduation career goals.